bsao17/serverless/README.md

 ![chat UI](./public/images/captureUIChat.jpg)
 ![chat UI](./public/images/captureUIChat4.jpg)

-I'm working right now on this project for testing serverless backend firebase and using it, in my next mobile app,
+I work on this project continuously for test and learn the basics of serverless firebase backend and use them in my next mobile app, and my main site and like that I will always work better and I will always go further !

 I'ld like add firestore instead of websockets for log the user messages and to late, use firebase database for store their data like images, files ...